-Nuts and Bolts Research Methods Symposium
+Nuts and Bolts Research Methods Symposium (15th Annual)

-Who Should Attend
+Who Should Attend:

 To Walk to Nuts & Bolts from Erlanger: From Erlanger, go west on Third Street (up the hill), turn left on Palmetto Street, and turn right on Fifth Street.
 You’ll see the UTC Bookstore on the left, which is in the University Center.
 Enter here.
-There will be signs to guide you to the Tennessee Room.
+There will be signs to guide you to the appropriate rooms.